First Aid for Anaphylaxis in English and other Languages

 Most cases of anaphylaxis occur after a person with a severe allergy is exposed to the allergen they are allergic to (usually a food, insect or medication).

-Translations of First Aid Treatment for Anaphylaxis information are available below.
-These translations were funded by an educational grant from the Sydney Children's Hospitals Network (SCHN).
+The following translations of First Aid for Anaphylaxis were funded by an educational grant from the Sydney Children's Hospitals Network (SCHN).

 Chinese Sim ASCIA PCC Anaphylaxis First Aid 2018126.35 KB